monikamarr/codepath-prework/README.md

    on how to fix it.
 I tried to treat the game buttons as if they were images.
 That also did not help with the alignment.
 I was not able to adjust the buttons by using the mentioned css properties.
 Therefore, I decided to manually adjust the buttons so that they appear in the middle of the page.
 I increased the left- and right-margins for each game button to get the effect of them being centered.
    I realize I am missing a small puzzle.
-I believe this has something to do with the <div> being a parent for the buttons.
-I tried the different properties on the <div>’s ID and also the buttons’ ID’s to see the behavior of the inheritance.
+I believe this has something to do with the 'div' being a parent for the buttons.
+I tried the different properties on the 'div'’s ID and also the buttons’ ID’s to see the behavior of the inheritance.
 Unfortunately none would give the wished result.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) How to align the buttons in the middle of <div>?
+ 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

+- How to align the buttons in the middle of 'div'?
 - Do developers run into similar problems to mine?
 Is it common to have issues with element positioning on the webpage?
 - Are there any other ways to fix that problem?
 - Was my project part of full-stack web development? – Is the JavaScript part of the back-end?